 Second, let us examine Acts 16:15. (a) Where is the implication that infants were baptized?
-Is there anything said concerning such in the text? (b) Brother Wayne Jackson correctly points out, “The word ‘OIKOS‘ frequently denotes a persons servants’…” The Greek term for ‘household’ is ‘OIKOS‘ which technically can denote one’s entire property… to read something into ‘household’ that is not mentioned is wholly unwarranted.
+Is there anything said concerning such in the text? (b) Brother Wayne Jackson correctly points out, “The word ‘OIKOS‘ frequently denotes a person’s servants’…” The Greek term for ‘household’ is ‘OIKOS‘ which technically can denote one’s entire property… to read something into ‘household’ that is not mentioned is wholly unwarranted.
 One could as easily prove that Lydia’s cat was baptized as he could that her babies were immersed” (Fourth Annual Denton Lectureship, Studies in Acts, p.
 383).
 It is argued by some that the text only that Lydia’s heart was opened.
 This is true but there is no passage which explicitly or implicitly speaks of baptism of non-believers.
 “Household” does not imply infants.
 Households may believe (Acts 18:8).

-Third, let us examine Acts 16:30-33. (a) One must assume without evidence that infant are included, for there is not one thing said of such in the context. (b) They listen to words preached (16: 32). (c) They not only heard, but they also believed (16:34).
+Third, let us examine Acts 16:30-33. (a) One must assume without evidence that infants are included, for there is not one thing said of such in the context. (b) They listen to words preached (16: 32). (c) They not only heard, but also, they seem to have believed (16:34).
 This does not sound like infants.
 However, I would caution that this is a difficult passage.
 A.T.
 Robertson comments on the words “with all his household” saying “It is in an amphibolous position and can be taken either with ‘ rejoiced’ or ‘having believed’ coming between them” (studylight.org). (d) They rejoiced (16:34).

 Fourth, let us examine 1 Corinthians 1:16. (a) Again, notice the absence to any reference to infants.
 [Remember that Crispus’ household believed (1 Corinthians 1:14 cf. Acts 18:8)]. (b) At the close of the book (16:15), we are told that those of this house “devoted themselves to the ministry of the saints.”
 Does that sound like a reference to infants?
 How can an infant minister to the saints?

 This is all the household passages.
 Not one warrants the deduction that infants should be baptized.